FabianoEger/tago-documentation/analysis.rst

 .end_date
 ==========
 Define the end time for the data search.
-Only the data containing 'time' information older than start_date will be returned.
+Only the data containing 'time' information older than end_date will be returned.
 You can combine this function with start_date to create a period.
 You can add others types of argument, like a moment.js, a Date, a string formatted date, or even a string date like "yesterday", "1 day", "2 years".

 | **Arguments**
 | bucket_var("variable").end_date("value").run([thisArg])